What are web designers doing in 2018, and how can I leverage these trends to grow my business?

 Apple is known for its minimalist aesthetic, but recently their branding has included more bright, eye-catching colors.
 Spotify has a similar approach, combining their signature green-and-black palette with bold gradients, creating contrast without distracting from the product.

 Of course, just throwing any bright colors onto a website is probably not going to be enough for a successful design.
-For more in-depth guidance on how to create an effective color scheme, here are 20 tools recommended to expand your knowledge, and build beautiful color palettes.
+For more in-depth guidance on how to create an effective color scheme, here is a guide to to expand your knowledge, and build beautiful color palettes.

 Thanks to faster browsers, you are no longer chained to static imagery for the sake of faster loading times.
 Now, web designers are embracing dynamic imagery to create eye-catching and engaging sites.